SopiMlab/DeepLearningWithAudio18/Documentation/UsingWavegan.md

 Be careful that your material doesn’t have any duplicates.
 If a duplicate ends up both in train and validation, it’s very likely the system will just memorize it, making the results significantly worse.

-After the files are separated, you should run these commands, to turn them into tfrecords:
+After the files are separated, move them to the wavegan data folder and run these commands, to turn them into tfrecords:

 ```python make_tfrecord.py E:/MachineLearning/wavegan/data/custom/train E:/MachineLearning/wavegan/data/customdata/ --name train --ext wav --fs 16000 --nshards 32 --slice_len 1.5```